byt3bl33d3r/OffensiveDLR/README.md

 | `runBooAssemblyResolve.cs` | C# code that embeds a Boolang compiler and executes embedded Boolang code.
 Hooks `AppDomain.CurrentDomain.AssemblyResolve` to resolve needed Assemblies at runtime.|
 | `minidump.boo` | Native Boolang script to dump memory using `MiniDumpWriteDump` |
 | `shellcode.boo`| Native Boolang script that executes shellcode.
 Currently contains 3 diffrent techniques (QueueUserAPC, CreateThread/WaitForSingleObject, WriteProcessMemory/CreateRemoteThread) |
+| `Invoke-SSharp.ps1` | Executes SSharp from an embedded compiler within PowerShell.
+Compilation does not call csc.exe
+| `Invoke-Boolang.ps1` | Executes Boo code from an embedded compile.
+It also provides workarounds for some bugs I discovered when the Boolang compiler get's embedded within PowerShell.

 ## Why?
 The .NET DLR is just straight up bonkers, it allows you to do crazy things like embed freaking compilers/engines within other .NET languages (e.g PowerShell & C#) while still remaining Opsec safe & staying in memory.